telerik/kendo-ui-core/docs/controls/editors/rangeslider/overview.md

 # RangeSlider Overview

 The [Kendo UI RangeSlider widget](http://demos.telerik.com/kendo-ui/slider/events) displays a range of values and allows you to select ranges of values.

-Unlike the HTML5 range input, the RangeSlider presents a consistent experience across browsers and provides a rich API and event model.
+Unlike the HTML5 range input, the RangeSlider enables the consistent experience across browsers and provides a rich API and event model.

 ## Getting Started

 ### Create the RangeSlider

-Create the RangeSlider by using two HTML `<input>` elements in a `<div>` one as demonstrated in the example below.
+To create the RangeSlider, use two HTML `<input>` elements in a `<div>` one.

 ###### Example